Storage

 How does vector similarity search work?

-The HNSW (Hierarchical Navigable Small World) graph indexes grain embedding vectors for approximate nearest-neighbor search, powered by USearch or FAISS depending on the build configuration.
+The HNSW (Hierarchical Navigable Small World) index stores grain embedding vectors and serves approximate nearest-neighbor (ANN) search.

-When a grain includes an embedding vector (either provided by the caller or computed by an LLM enrichment hook), the AI agent memory engine inserts the vector into the HNSW graph.
-The graph structure allows approximate nearest-neighbor queries in logarithmic time relative to the dataset size.
-The context database uses cosine similarity as the distance metric for vector search.
-Below 10,000 vectors, the engine uses brute-force cosine search; above that threshold, it automatically switches to the HNSW graph index.
+When a grain includes an embedding vector (either provided by the caller or computed by an LLM enrichment hook), the AI agent memory engine inserts the vector into the HNSW index.
+Approximate nearest-neighbor queries run in sublinear time relative to the dataset size.
+The context database uses cosine similarity as the distance metric.
+For small datasets the engine uses an exact cosine scan; as the dataset grows it switches to the HNSW index automatically.

 # Vector similarity search via HTTP